mikegoldy/spotify-stuff/README.md

 1. Encrypt my Spotify api login
 2. Compare the top charts between countries
+3. Compare different genres
-3. Create data clusters of a library and, if possible, optimize the shuffle feature in that library to play a cluster of music that matches the user's mood at that given moment.
+4. Create data clusters of a library and, if possible, optimize the shuffle feature in that library to play a cluster of music that matches the user's mood at that given moment.
 (This is more conceptual I don't I can control spotify's shuffle)